satya-das/cib/README.md

  **CIB allows client of a library to use all exported classes as if those classes are part of the client code itself without exposing the internals of classes.**

 ## CIB Goals
- - To become an easier and superior alternative of COM (used as in-proc or out-proc both) for C++ developers.
+ - To become an easier and superior alternative of COM in-proc used.
- - To become an easier and superior alternative of DCOM for C++ developers.
  - To work on all platforms without any gotcha.
  - Client that is written using traditional linking with library can easily migrate to **CIB**.
 This requires that CIB should be designed in such a way that it should not have any footprint in the code of client as well as library.
 There will ofcourse be a small boiler plate code on both side but that's about it, the rest of the code will remain aloof about existence of CIB.

+## CIB Stretch goals (may be future goals)
+ - To become an easier and superior alternative of out-proc COM.
+ - To become an easier and superior alternative of DCOM.

 ## Other Solutions
 I have come across some solutions that try to solve the same problem but none of them is good enough.
 Some wants you to write separate layer on top of existing classes so that vtable is exported across dll boundary in a portable manner or some exploits how compiler behaves and uses hacks to achieve goals or some is too specific to the project it was developed for.